-e are happy to announce the Art Renewal Center's 2012-2013 Salon.
-This will be our 9th annual competition in which some of the best contemporary realist artists in the world compete for recognition, cash prizes, and a chance to have their work seen by some of the more than 5,000,000 annual visitors to the ARC website, as well as in other reputable venues.
+e are happy to announce the Art Renewal Center's 2013-2014 International ARC Salon™.
+This will be our 10th annual competition in which some of the best contemporary realist artists in the world compete for recognition, cash prizes, and a chance to have their work seen by some of the more than 5,000,000 annual visitors to the ARC website, as well as in other reputable venues.

-This year, Fine Art Connoisseur Magazine will be publishing an article on the top winners of the 2012-2013 Salon.
+This year we will have press coverage in six magazines; Fine Art Connoisseur Magazine will be publishing an article on the top winners of the 2013-2014 Salon.
 In addition, Plein Air Magazine will be giving out a special award to one artist to be featured in their magazine.
-Also, ARC Director of Operations, Kara Lysandra Ross, will write an article on the top winners for the Epoch Times, a large international newspaper that publishes in 18 languages.
+Also, for the first year ever, American Art Collector Magazine, Western Art Collector Magazine, American Fine Art Magazine, and International Artist Magazine will all be giving out awards as well.
+Lastly, ARC Director of Operations, Kara Lysandra Ross, will write an article on the top winners for the Epoch Times, a large international newspaper that publishes in 19 languages.

-This year we are offering $51,450 in cash awards, though with purchase awards sometimes being well above the minimum stated below, the total amount is often much higher.
+This year we are offering $61,450 in cash awards, though with purchase awards sometimes being well above the minimum stated below, the total amount is often much higher.
+For example, in last year's competition paintings valued at over $200,000 were purchased.
 Participants can compete and win in 7 categories: Figurative, Imaginative Realism, Landscape, Animals, Still life, Sculpture, and Drawing.
 We will also be giving out some special awards designed to encourage creativity and ambition in the arts: Best Portrait, Best Nude, Most Ambitious Work, Best Trompe L'oeil, and Best Social Commentary.
 Award winners and finalists will be featured on the Art Renewal Center's website and in our full color catalogue.
-Some of the winners will also be published in the venues mentioned above, those being Fine Art Connoisseur Magazine, Plein Air Magazine, and the Epoch Times.
+Some of the winners will also be published in the venues mentioned above, those being Fine Art Connoisseur Magazine, Plein Air Magazine, American Art Collector Magazine, Western Art Collector Magazine, American Fine Art Magazine, and International Artist Magazine, and the Epoch Times.

-All winners, honorable mentions, and finalists will have their entries accompanied by their name displayed on the ARC website and will also be featured in the 2012-2013 Salon Catalogue.
+All winners, honorable mentions, and finalists will have their entries accompanied by their name displayed on the ARC website and will also be featured in the 2013-2014 Salon Catalogue.
 In addition, all winners and honorable mentions will receive an Award Certificate suitable for framing.
+Some top winners will also be featured in an article about the Salon in Fine Art Connoisseur Magazine.
+Fine Art Connoisseur serves art collectors and enthusiasts with innovative articles about representational paintings, sculptures, drawings, and prints - both historical and contemporary, American and European.
+Over the past decade, the magazine has developed a particularly strong reputation for its editorial coverage of realism, a field of artistic excellence.

 Best in Show: $8,000 cash award plus feature in fully produced and released DVD ($25,000 value).